MrNef0/MrNash-Cracker/README.md

 # Important Notes

-- For now, MrNash Cracker accepts only first 1,000,000 line of any wordlists (or less).
+- For now, MrNash Cracker accepts only first 1,000,000 lines of any wordlist (or less).
 - For now, MrNash Cracker works completely fine with Windows systems only.

 # Author